Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

 \subsection{Physics of non-torsion fluxes}

 For a given spin$^c$ structure $b$, let $\CB_b$ be the corresponding boundary condition of the 6d fivebrane theory on $M \times D^2 \times_q S^1$.
-This defines the boundary condition in 4d gauge theory on $M \times \R_+$ (obtained by projecting $D^2 \times_q S^1 \to \R_+$) as well as the boundary condition in 3d theory $T[M]$ on $D^2 \times_q S^1$ (obtained by reducing on $M$): \nobreak
+This defines the boundary condition in 4d gauge theory on $M \times \R_+$ (obtained by projecting $D^2 \times_q S^1 \to \R_+$) as well as the boundary condition in 3d theory $T[M]$ on $D^2 \times_q S^1$ (obtained by reducing on $M$):

-In each of these descriptions, including the original 6d system viewed from the enumerative perspective of Calabi-Yau 3-fold and M2-branes, the ambiguity is naturally associated with the partition function on $M \times T^2 \times I$, where both $M \times T^2$ boundaries are colored by $\CB_b$.
+In each of these descriptions, including the original 6d system viewed from the enumerative perspective of Calabi--Yau 3-fold and M2-branes, the ambiguity is naturally associated with the partition function on $M \times T^2 \times I$, where both $M \times T^2$ boundaries are colored by $\CB_b$.

-The effect of $\CB_b$ is two-fold: $i)$ first, it effectively abelianizes the theory, and $ii)$ it also puts it in a non-trivial background, so that even abelian fluxes with one ``leg'' along $M$ and another ``leg'' along $I$ now carry a non-trivial $q$-degree.
+The effect of $\CB_b$ is two-fold: $(i)$ first, it effectively abelianizes the theory, and $(ii)$ it also puts it in a non-trivial background, so that even abelian fluxes with one ``leg'' along $M$ and another ``leg'' along $I$ now carry a non-trivial $q$-degree.
 Note, this latter effect is absent when $b$ is torsion.
-The sum over such fluxes gives a $q$-series unbounded in both directions:
+The sum over such fluxes gives a $q$-series unbounded in both directions

 that we would like to remove or factor out, in order to make the partition function on $M \times D^2 \times_q S^1$ well-defined.
 It would be interesting to explore various ways to do this.
-Relegating a more systematic study of this question for future work, here we merely sidestep the issue by imposing the identification $q^{\text{GCD}(b'')} \sim 1$ that leads to~(\ref{H1-splitting-equivalence})-(\ref{non-torsion-zhat-space}).
+Relegating a more systematic study of this question for future work, here we merely sidestep the issue by imposing the identification $q^{\operatorname{GCD}(b'')} \sim 1$ that leads to~\eqref{H1-splitting-equivalence} and~\eqref{non-torsion-zhat-space}.